pakrym/jab/README.md

 ## Features

+- No runtime dependency, safe to use in libraries
+- Transient, Singleton service registration
+- Factory registration
+- Instance registration
+- IEnumerable resolution

 The plan is to support the minimum feature set Microsoft.Extensions.DependencyInjection.Abstraction requires but *NOT* the `IServiceCollection`-based registration syntax as it is runtime based.

 ### Singleton services